 We've been discussing our plans for improving South Kensington station with local residents' associations and societies.
 These meetings followed the creation of the South Kensington Station CWG.

 Documents showing our initial activities in planning the station upgrade and development around the station are on the presentations and documents page.
 Presentations and minutes from CWG meetings are also on that page.

-We're running a series of events to make sure as many people as possible can comment on and help shape our emerging proposals.
+Between March 2016 and September 2017 we ran a series of events to give as many people as possible an opportunity to comment on and help shape our proposals.